 - 1. Waste materials are to be discarded in their proper places. - 2.
 Heat producing equipment shall be maintained in good working order and a minimum of 36 inches from combustible items. - 3.
 Personnel are responsible to keep their work areas neat and orderly. - 4.
-All aisles and exits will be kept clear.
+All aisles and exits will be kept clear. - 5.
+Access to fire extinguishers, fire pull stations, and AEDs are to be kept clear. - 6.
+Emergency telephone number, 911, will be posted on all house telephones.

-- 5. Access areas to fire extinguishers will be kept clear. - 6.
-Emergency telephone number, 911, will be posted on all house telephones. - 7.
-Each supervisor will be responsible to properly train their employees who are required to handle, store and maintain hazardous materials. - 8.
+- 7. Each supervisor will be responsible to properly train their employees who are required to handle, store and maintain hazardous materials. - 8.
 All fire/smoke doors are to remain closed and unobstructed from their intended function of retarding the spread of fire and smoke.

-E. Maintenance of Fire Equipment and Systems
+D. Maintenance of Fire Equipment and Systems